-About Community Foodies
+About SA Community Foodies

-What is Community Foodies?
+What is SA Community Foodies?

-Community Foodies is a state-wide program that aims to promote and support healthy eating in the community by building the capacity of communities to make healthy food choices.
+SA Community Foodies is a state-wide program that aims to promote and support healthy eating in the community by building the capacity of communities to make healthy food choices.
 This is done by building the capacity of community members to promote and support healthy eating in their own community through training that develops their skills and knowledge in group work, leadership, and key nutrition messages.
-Known as Foodies, these trained volunteers are supported by health professionals to work with people and organisations in the community to promote and support healthy eating.
+Known as Foodies, these trained volunteers are supported by program coordinators to work with people and organisations in the community to promote and support healthy eating.

 What do Foodies do?

-How the Community Foodies program started
+Brief history of Community Foodies program

 The Community Foodies program began in 2001 at Noarlunga in the south of Adelaide when local members of the community wanted to learn more about healthy eating and nutrition and then share that knowledge with their community.
-In 2003 the Community Foodies program was funded by SA Health as a three year pilot project and by the end of this time Foodies were trained and supported to promote healthy eating in the community in four sites across metropolitan and rural South Australia.
-In 2006 the Community Foodies program.
+In 2003 the Community Foodies program was funded by SA Health as a three year pilot project with a state-wide reach.
+The program grew over the next ten years with many foodies, program workers and local partner agencies being involved.
+Foodie work is done in colloaboration with many local partner agencies to implement engaging and accessible community-based programs and activities across rural and metropolitan South Australia.
+Each site had its own identified priorities and its own strategies for addressing them, but they all align under the banner of the Community Foodies program.

-The Community Foodies program today
+The SA Community Foodies program today